Grunny/zap-cli/README.rst

     Options:
       --boring            Remove color from console output.
       -v, --verbose       Add more verbose debugging output.
       --zap-path TEXT     Path to the ZAP daemon.
-Defaults to the value of the environment variable ZAP_PATH.
+Defaults to /zap or the value of the environment variable ZAP_PATH.
       -p, --port INTEGER  Port of the ZAP proxy.
 Defaults to 8090 or the value of the environment variable ZAP_PORT.
       --zap-url TEXT      The URL of the ZAP proxy.
 Defaults to http://127.0.0.1